 Model Releases For Microstock

 One of the most questioned requirements in microstock photography is model or property releases.
-These can either be the bane of your existence in microstock, or just another step in the process – depending how you look at it and manage it.
+These can either be the bane of your existence in microstock, or just another step in the process.
+It will depend how you look at it and manage it.
 For the purposes of this article we will refer to model releases mostly, but the principles usually apply equally to both model and property releases.

 Whenever you photograph a person and endeavour to sell the image certain legal implications arise.
 For instance, is the person agreeable to you selling a photo of them?
 Would they complain if they saw their image used on a billboard advertising a product that they don’t believe in?
 Do they even know you took the photo in the first place?